jangroth/aws-certification-notes/devops-engineer-professional.md

   * Can only be based on a *single* metric
 * Can trigger *Lambda*, *SNS*, email, ...
   * Also *auto scaling* or *ec2* action
-  * Alarms do *not* raise CloudWatch events themselves
+  * Alarms do *not* raise CloudWatch Events themselves
 * *High resolution alarms* down to 10 seconds
 * Takes place once, at a specific point in time
   * Disable with `mon-disable-alarm-actions` via CLI